 The smallest of Morocco’s imperial cities, Meknes is a lively town an hour from Fez and well worth a visit.
-It was built by Sultan Moulay Ismail as his capital when he assumed the throne in 1672.
-It has a small and hassle-free medina, a large square, Place el Hedim, for the essential people-watching over mint tea, a Museum at Riad Jamai set in a lovely garden, and the remarkable Heri es-Souani imperial granaries and stables.
+It was built by Sultan Moulay Ismail as his capital when he assumed the throne in 1672, using building materials from nearby Volubilis.
+It has a small and hassle-free medina, a large square, Place el Hedim, for the essential people-watching over mint tea, a Museum at Dar Jamai set in a lovely garden, and the remarkable Heri es-Souani imperial granaries and stables.

 Often Meknes is combined in a day trip from Fez with visits to Moulay Idriss and Volubilis.
 But for those who enjoy the quieter pace of Meknes, there are some good places to stay.